You'll Like My Mother: Production

-Release and critical reception
+Release

 You'll Like My Mother opened October 13, 1972, expanding to New York on October 20, 1972.

+Critical response

 The film received mixed to positive reviews by critics who singled out the performers and the film's claustrophobic atmosphere.
 Roger Greenspun of The New York Times gave the film a middling review, writing:

 Variety, however, gave the film a positive review, which read: "You'll Like My Mother is a quietly intense thriller spotlighting excellent performances by Patty Duke and Rosemary Murphy.
 The film avoids explicit physical gore, instead stimulating intellectual and unseen menace."
 Time Out's published review of the film notes: "Johnson's direction tends to lay on the spooks a bit heavily, while the over-familiar situation (with echoes of Rosemary's Baby) is a further strait-jacket.
 That said, though, several risky scenes are brought off with some aplomb."
 TV Guide gave the film three out of five stars; in their review of the film, they called it "An intriguing, tautly directed thriller," noting: "Much of the impact in this thriller comes from the atmosphere provided, particularly that of the snowstorm.
 The performances and direction were also essential in overcoming a script so dependent on contrivances."

 For her performance in the film, Sian Barbara Allen was nominated for a Golden Globe Award for New Star of the Year – Actress.
 Duke herself had won the award ten years earlier.